icarotelesdasilva/NexisLoader/readme.md

 NexisLoader currently includes a minimal text-based boot menu.

-The menu currently serves as both a basic user interface and a development mechanism.
+The menu serves as both a basic user interface and a development mechanism.

 Future versions may use the menu for: